cyhyraethz/d2r-basic-qol/README.md

   - cubemain.bin
 - Respec
   - cubemain.bin
+- Item Level
+  - armor.bin
+  - misc.bin
+  - weapons.bin

-Note: deleting cubemain.bin will disable both the safe unsocket and free respec features.
+Note: deleting .bin files will disable all features for which they are responsible.

 ### Additional Notes